 Neural Control of Hand and Finger Movements

-Our lab investigates how the brain controls movements of the body, and translates our findings to advance brain-machine interface technology for restoration and repair of lost or damaged neurological function.
-A longstanding line of investigation explores control of fine finger movements, like those used in typing, playing a musical instrument, or performing delicate surgery.
-More recent work explores the combination of reaching, grasping, and manipulating.
-Currently, we are working on projects that investigate the voluntary control of neuronal activity, the modulation of mirror neuron populations, and the ability to inject information into the brain using intracortical microstimulation.
+Our lab investigated how the brain controls movements of the body.
+A longstanding line of investigation explored control of fine finger movements, like those used in typing, playing a musical instrument, or performing delicate surgery.
+More recent work studied the combination of reaching, grasping, and manipulating.
+Additional recent projects investigated the voluntary control of neuronal activity, the modulation of mirror neuron populations, and the ability to inject information into the brain using intracortical microstimulation.

 Marc H. Schieber, M.D., Ph.D.